IslamkamalBaker/FortiSOAR-Anomali/README.md

 # FortiSOAR-Anomali
- FortiSOAR Anomali connector with three actions , approval Observable  reject Observable  and status of Observable by job id
+ FortiSOAR Anomali connector with extra three actions , approval Observable  reject Observable  and status of Observable by job id